bl4cktrum/nestjs-boilerplate/README.md

 ...
 }
 ```

 to generate a new migration ```npm run migration:generate -- <output_path>```

 ```bash
 $ npm run migration:generate -- db/migrations/initial
 ```

+## Environment Variables

+Set vars in `.env` files then add and/or check new var in `src/app.config.ts` <br>
+If you want to create new environment you have to create new scripts that sets `NODE_ENV` to run app in your env.

-### do not forget the ignore env files from .gitignore
+### !
+Do not forget the ignore env files from .gitignore

 ```markdown
 // .gitignore